The Occupational Health and Safety Administration (OSHA) has set guidelines

 How Our Lawyers Help

-so we can determine whether your accident was caused by negligence.
+can determine whether your accident was caused by negligence.
 We’re

 undaunted by the possibility of going up against large insurance companies